globalvisionmedia/oauth2-harvest/README.md

 # Instantiation
     $provider = new \GlobalVisionMedia\OAuth2\HarvestClient\Provider\Harvest([
-        'clientId'                => 'yourId',          // The Client ID assigned to you by Harvest 'clientSecret'            => 'yourSecret',      // The Client Secret assigned to you by Harvest 'redirectUri'             => 'yourRedirectUri'  // The Redirect URL you specified for your app on Harvest ]);
+        'clientId'                => 'yourId',                // The Client ID assigned to you by Harvest 'clientSecret'            => 'yourSecret',            // The Client Secret assigned to you by Harvest 'redirectUri'             => 'yourRedirectUri',       // The Redirect URL you specified for your app on Harvest 'accountId'               => 'yourAccountId,          // See point 6 above 'userAgent'               => 'My User Agent'          // This can be any string but ideally should identify your application
+    ]);

 # Tip (also applies to other providers)